mjt320/OSIPI_CAPLEX/docs/qualityOfLife.md

 You can zoom into equations by double-clicking on them.

+!!! warning

+    Zooming into the page using `CTRL + +` may cause tables to be partially obstructed by the Table of Contents.

 ## Copying equation's TeX code.

 If you wish to copy any equation to use elsewhere, right-click on the equation.
 A dropbox should appear where the first option is `Show Math As`.
 Hover over this option to open another dropbox.
 Click on `TeX Commands`.
 The code creating the equation opens in a new window.
 Select it with your mouse or press `CTRL + A` followed by `CTRL + C` to copy.